aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

 # Staking

 :::tip Consensus
-We strongly recommend that you read the consensus section of [Aptos Blockchain Deep Dive](../guides/basics-life-of-txn#consensus) before proceeding further.
+We strongly recommend that you read the consensus section of [Aptos Blockchain Deep Dive](../guides/basics-life-of-txn.md#consensus) before proceeding further.
 :::

 In a distributed system like blockchain, executing a transaction is distinct from updating the state of the ledger and persisting the results in storage.
 An agreement, i.e., consensus, must be reached by a quorum of validators on the ordering of transactions and their execution results before these results are persisted in storage and the state of the ledger is updated.

 Anyone can participate in the Aptos consensus process, if they stake sufficient utility coin, i.e., place their utility coin into escrow.
 To encourage validators to participate in the consensus process, each validator's vote weight is proportional to the amount of validator's stake.
 In exchange, the validator is rewarded proportionally to the amount staked.
-Hence, the performance of the Blockchain is aligned with the validator's interest, i.e., rewards.
+Hence, the performance of the blockchain is aligned with the validator's interest, i.e., rewards.

 :::note
-Currently slashing is not implemented.
+Currently, slashing is not implemented.
 :::

-The current on-chain data can be found [here](https://mainnet.aptoslabs.com/v1/accounts/0x1/resource/0x1::staking_config::StakingConfig).
-With the configuration set defined in [staking_config.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/configs/staking_config.move).
+The current on-chain data can be found in [`staking_config::StakingConfig`](https://mainnet.aptoslabs.com/v1/accounts/0x1/resource/0x1::staking_config::StakingConfig).
+The configuration set is defined in [`staking_config.move`](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/configs/staking_config.move).

 The rest of this document presents how staking works on the Aptos blockchain.
 See [Supporting documentation](#supporting-documentation) at the bottom for related resources.